ThomasBrazier/inrae-rhino-fair/README.md

 I assume that you run these scripts on a Linux system.
 Before running each script, set your working directory to the script location.

 Because some parts of the workflow are interactive, necessitate to copy and paste files manually, or launch commands manually, but also they are computationally intensive, I tag them as *DO NOT RE-RUN UNLESS NECESSARY*.
+Please note that all processed data is present in the repository and it is not necessayr to re-run these computationally intensive softwares to reproduce the analyses and run the code.

 In addition, some scripts are experimental, and their outputs are not presented in the final manuscript, hence they are tagged as *EXPERIMENTAL*.